 If you think your cat has a dead kitten inside her, you should take her to a veterinarian as soon as possible.
 If the kitten is still alive, the veterinarian will be able to determine how serious the injury is and whether or not the kitten will survive.
 If the kitten is dead, the veterinarian will be able to perform an autopsy to determine the cause of death.

-How to Prevent Dead Kittens Inside Your Cat?
+How To Prevent Dead Kittens Inside Your Cat?

-The Risks of Having a Dead Kitten Inside Your Cat
+The Risks Of Having A Dead Kitten Inside Your Cat

 There are a few risks associated with having a dead kitten inside your cat: